linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 02.10.2024
+- Topic: Not 1, But 2 Communities per day!
+- Directory: /posts/2024/October/02
+- Description: ``` 🚀 We're leveling up! 🛠️ To improve our processes, we're excited to announce that we'll now be releasing 2 communities every day instead of just one! 🎉 What do you think?
+Share your thoughts below👇 #Web4 #CommunityPower #Innovation ```

 ### 01.10.2024
 - Topic: October with Linkspreed
 - Directory: /posts/2024/October/01